 Not all evolutionary scientists agree with all of Gould’s arguments, but there is certainly some truth in what he said about replaying the tape of evolution.
 Chaos theory has shown that the temporal development of complex physical systems is very sensitive to initial conditions, so that small differences in those conditions can eventually lead to large differences in final states.
 It would hardly be surprising if something similar were to be the case for the long-term development of populations of complex organisms interacting with one another.

 From a scientific standpoint, our species had no “manifest destiny” to become the crown of creation.
-I noted years ago,7 when referring to Gould’s argument, that there is some similarity with what the Bible says about God’s election of Israel.
+I noted years ago,6 George L. Murphy, “Chiasmic Cosmology and Creation’s Functional Integrity”, Perspectives on Science and Christian Faith 53 (2001) 7. when referring to Gould’s argument, that there is some similarity with what the Bible says about God’s election of Israel.

 It was not because you were more numerous than any other people that